 There is a fanbase for every type of music, but finding your audience is a lot of work.
 So it makes good sense that you’ll more readily stand behind a quality product than a product that’s subpar.

 And the same goes for your fans and the connections you make too.
 They'll support something that's great, but not something that's just okay.

-8. Define Roles Within Your Band & Build A Killer Team
+8. Define Roles Within Your Band Or Hire A Team To Help

 If you’re in a band, then you need to figure out who can do what in terms of creating content, managing your social media sites, marketing, updating your website, and so on.
 If you’re a solo artist, you need to build a team.

 And building a team is ultimately something you’ll want to do regardless of the size of your act.